saintsal/acceleratordesign/manuscript/chapter1.md

 ## What Defines Progress?
 What Attitude And Culture Do You Want Around This?

-hese.
-If they're reporting on up-and-to-the-right metrics, these will turn into corporate presentations, where the teams feel they are "reporting to their boss" only sharing the good news, and leaving out more ambitious goals to show they're achieving their targets.
+If you ask startups to report on up-and-to-the-right metrics (aggregate numbers that can only really go up, like cumulative revenue or number of customers), these will turn into corporate presentations.
+The teams feel they are "reporting to their boss" only sharing the good news, and leaving out more ambitious goals.
+If the culture you create is around showing they're achieving their targets, you'll get success theatre, rather than a more open and supportive culture where it's safe to try and fail at more ambitious targets.

 If you're looking for founders to make frequent course corrections, for example, it makes sense to ask them to report on learning goals.
 A metrics focus tends to lead to optimisation activities, whereas learning goals keeps the focus on fundamentals.